lambdaclass/concrete/ROADMAP.md

    small example, then migrate all current example proof modules.
 Keep registered spec PExprs in `Concrete.Proof` until the later `ProofCore` / `SpecRegistry` split.
-2. ~~Final proof-authoring blocker before Phase 8: add one bounded proof-pattern corpus that is both regression suite and teaching set.~~ **DONE.**
-   `examples/proof_patterns/` carries one small source-linked subexample per
-   shape: `straight_line`, `array_update` (read/write frame), `loop_copy`,
-   `fold`, `composition` (proved refinements; specs + theorems in `Concrete.Examples.ProofPatterns.Proofs`, fingerprint model), `runtime_safety` (bounds/div/overflow discharged by omega/bv_decide + a negative `unchecked` variant), `stale_missing_partial` (the three non-green states), `workspace` (the `--workspace` fixture), and `repair` (agent loop: `--check --json` maps a not-yet-written proof to `missing_theorem` on its obligation id).
-Gate:
-   `scripts/tests/check_proof_patterns.sh` (33/0, lake-guarded for kernel checks)
-   — asserts `check-proofs` for proved examples, expected `proof-status` classes, stable `--json` obligation ids, emit-lean stub typechecking, no `proof-registry.json` in generated workspaces, and honest negatives.
-Wired into CI and `make test-proof-patterns`.
-(The "ghost-assisted" shape from the original sketch was outside the executed slice plan; add later if wanted.)
-3. Add proof minimization: `concrete prove --minimize <obligation_id>` emits the smallest source / ProofCore / Lean slice needed to reproduce a failed obligation.
+2. Add proof minimization: `concrete prove --minimize <obligation_id>` emits the smallest source / ProofCore / Lean slice needed to reproduce a failed obligation.
 This should be built after JSON and failed-artifact formats are stable, not before.
-4. Define and document stable theorem naming conventions in tool output:
+3. Define and document stable theorem naming conventions in tool output:
     `<fn>_refines_spec`, `<fn>_<obligation>_proved`,
     `<fn>_loop_<name>_preserves`, and
     `<fn>_call_<callee>_discharges_requires`. `concrete prove` should suggest
     these names instead of leaving agents to invent them.
-5. Add CI gates for the agent-facing proof surfaces: snapshot representative `--json` output, validate schema versioning, ensure generated Lean stubs parse/check up to the intended placeholder boundary, assert replay JSON reports the same statuses as human replay, and assert proof-check JSON maps a failing Lean proof back to the intended obligation id.
+4. Add CI gates for the agent-facing proof surfaces: snapshot representative `--json` output, validate schema versioning, ensure generated Lean stubs parse/check up to the intended placeholder boundary, assert replay JSON reports the same statuses as human replay, and assert proof-check JSON maps a failing Lean proof back to the intended obligation id.
-6. Add human docs only after the binary path exists:
+5. Add human docs only after the binary path exists:
     `docs/AGENT_PROOF_AUTHORING.md` and an optional repo-root `AGENTS.md`
     should summarize the binary workflow and point to the ProofKit guide, but they must not be the source of truth for agents using only an installed binary.
-7. Add MCP only after the CLI/JSON/stub/workspace surfaces are stable.
+6. Add MCP only after the CLI/JSON/stub/workspace surfaces are stable.
 The MCP server should wrap the binary rather than duplicate logic, exposing resources such as `concrete://prove/<fn>/obligations`, `concrete://proofkit/lemmas`, and `concrete://examples/evidence-classes`, plus tools for `prove_json`, `show_obligation`, `emit_lean`, `check`, `replay`, and `check_proofs`.
-8. Build reusable proof lemmas for arrays: lookup, update, length, in-bounds, OOB stuck behavior.
+7. Build reusable proof lemmas for arrays: lookup, update, length, in-bounds, OOB stuck behavior.
-9. Build reusable lemmas for loop-carried state and `while_step`.
+8. Build reusable lemmas for loop-carried state and `while_step`.
-10. Build reusable lemmas for BitVec operations used by flagships.
+9. Build reusable lemmas for BitVec operations used by flagships.
-11. Build reusable lemmas for structs, fields, enum construction, match, Result, Option, and bounded-buffer invariants.
+10. Build reusable lemmas for structs, fields, enum construction, match, Result, Option, and bounded-buffer invariants.
-12. Upgrade generated proof stubs for real shapes: arrays, structs, enums, fixed buffers, Result/Option, loops, source contracts, and refinement composition.
+11. Upgrade generated proof stubs for real shapes: arrays, structs, enums, fixed buffers, Result/Option, loops, source contracts, and refinement composition.
 Stubs should emit spec target, `PExpr` body, FnTable skeleton, expected theorem statement, common imports/tactics, and TODO blocks for loop invariants.
 These items enrich what `--emit-lean` produces; they do not introduce a second stub generator.
-13. Add generated composition scaffolds: FnTable entries, call lemmas, callee refinement dependencies, and composed theorem skeletons.
+12. Add generated composition scaffolds: FnTable entries, call lemmas, callee refinement dependencies, and composed theorem skeletons.
-14. Add generated loop-invariant templates for common proof shapes: counter loop over array writes, copy loop, fold loop, multi-store loop, offset loop, and block-processing loop.
+13. Add generated loop-invariant templates for common proof shapes: counter loop over array writes, copy loop, fold loop, multi-store loop, offset loop, and block-processing loop.
-15. Improve failed-proof diagnostics after `--json`, failed artifacts, and `--minimize` exist: classify common failures into actionable categories such as missing callee theorem, stale source link, missing table entry, failed arithmetic bridge, insufficient frame fact, and spec/extraction mismatch.
+14. Improve failed-proof diagnostics after `--json`, failed artifacts, and `--minimize` exist: classify common failures into actionable categories such as missing callee theorem, stale source link, missing table entry, failed arithmetic bridge, insufficient frame fact, and spec/extraction mismatch.
 Diagnostics should point to the already-generated artifact or next action instead of introducing another parallel proof surface.
-16. Add proof-result caching once proof artifacts and fingerprints are stable.
+15. Add proof-result caching once proof artifacts and fingerprints are stable.
-17. Add simple auto-discharge for structural obligations that do not need human proof search.
+16. Add simple auto-discharge for structural obligations that do not need human proof search.
-18. Add a small verified/spec-checked standard proof library for common
+17. Add a small verified/spec-checked standard proof library for common
     predicates: sorted, bounded, no-duplicates, fixed-length, prefix, checksum, constant-time source shape.
-19. Add AI-assisted proof repair only after artifacts, statuses, and replay are stable enough to validate suggestions mechanically.
+18. Add AI-assisted proof repair only after artifacts, statuses, and replay are stable enough to validate suggestions mechanically.
-20. **Frame inference (the proof-scaling cliff).** Every loop/state proof must establish not just what an iteration *changes* but what it *preserves* — the frame problem (Smallfoot 2006; later Infer; separation logic's frame rule:
+19. **Frame inference (the proof-scaling cliff).** Every loop/state proof must establish not just what an iteration *changes* but what it *preserves* — the frame problem (Smallfoot 2006; later Infer; separation logic's frame rule:
    "a proof mentioning only its footprint preserves everything else").
 Today